zerotier/docs/docs/central/sso.md

         ## The algorithm used to sign userinfo endpoint responses for this client, either none or RS256.
         userinfo_signing_algorithm: none

+### Azure AD

+Navigate to your directory in the Azure portal, and select "App Registrations" in the Manage column.

+Click "New Registration"

+Set the Name of the application. e.g. "ZeroTier Central SSO"

+Under Redirect URI:

+Platform: Public client/native (mobile & desktop)

+Set the Redirect URI to `http://localhost:9993/sso`

 ### Google Workspace
 Google OAuth2/OIDC is not supported as Google does not support PKCE clients at this time.